The 1 Thing the Devil Doesn’t Want to Hear You Say

 You only get as close to someone as how much you perceive that they care for you.

 You don’t have to fear God’s anger against you!
 The wonder of the cross is that Jesus took the punishment that you and I deserved.
-For the Christian, the wrath of God was satisfied as wave upon wave of our judgment afflicted Jesus’ sinless body.
+The wrath of God was satisfied as wave upon wave of our judgment afflicted Jesus’ sinless body.
 It wasn’t the nails that held Jesus on the cross; it was the love He had for you and me.
 How unfathomable!
 Only someone so infatuated would die for people that had yet to accept Him.
 Only someone so madly, deeply in love would go to the point of death for the very people who sentenced him to die.
 Truly, there is no greater love (see John 15:13).

 God Is Not Mad at You